 I am the founder of Smiling Horse Wellbeing, where I share the benefits of process art, yoga, mindfulness, breathing, movement and spending time with horses!

 In 2010, I experienced a very challenging and difficult health issue and came out on 'the other side' with a different view.
 That provided an opportunity to reflect on how I spend my time and consider how to re-connect with my own passions and what I would like to do with those to make a unique contribution in a meaningful way.
-So, I wrapped up a career in administration and re-imagined my life as a creative being with a desire to share the benefits of intuitive expression, movement and mindfulness with people in my community.
+So, I wrapped up a career in administration and re-imagined my life as a creative being with a desire to share the benefits of intuitive expression, movement, mindfulness and equine-informed wellbeing with people in my community.
 I have an innate capacity and flair for sharing knowledge and facilitating hands-on experiences, which has informed how my offerings have taken shape over the years.

 When I was in my twenties, I was very fortunate to have the opportunity to take a certificate in Applied Visual Arts at Algonquin College, where I had the privilege of studying under a diverse team of beloved and accomplished Canadian artists, in subjects such as drawing, painting, fibre arts and sculpture.
 After college, while I was working at other jobs, or in between them, I always had some creative pursuit happening.
 I even worked for a year pouring slip and painting custom pots for the retail and wholesale market under the name ‘Primarily Pots’.
 Since then, I have always brought a creative energy to my work, pursued further informal art education and more recently have come to appreciate the emerging process art modalities.
 You can see some of my own creations in the gallery at my studio page.